 Cahokia Woodhenge (Illinois, United States)

 Even most Americans aren’t aware of the incredible earth mounds left by some Native American civilizations over the millennia that they lived on the continent before European settlers arrive.
-A 15-minute drive outside St. Louis, Missouri, Cahokia is one of the largest and most complex archaeological sites north of those in Mexico and the southwestern U.S.
+A 15-minute drive outside St. Louis, Missouri, Cahokia is in Illinois and is one of the largest and most complex archaeological sites north of those in Mexico and the southwestern U.S.

 Among the mounds at Cahokia, visitors can also explore the Cahokia Woodhenge.
 This circular series of timber circles is believed to be a solar calendar, which the peoples who lived in Cahokia used to mark the passing seasons (much like Stonehenge).